bigskysoftware/htmx/www/extensions/head-support.md

    ...
 ```

-With this installed, all responses that htmx recieves that contain a `head` tag in them will be processed and _merged_
+With this installed, all responses that htmx receives that contain a `head` tag in them (even if they are not complete
-into the current head tag.
-That is:
+HTML documents with a root `<html>` element) will be processed and _merged_ into the current head tag.

+The merge algoorithm is as follows:

-* Elements that exist in the current head will be left along
+* Elements that exist in the current head as exact textual matches will be left in place
-* Elements that do not exist in the current head will be added
+* Elements that do not exist in the current head will be added at the end of the head tag
-* Elements that exist in the current head, but not in the new head will be removed
+* Elements that exist in the current head, but not in the new head will be removed from the head

 #### Example